 Though the Flex 5 is almost two years old by now, this Lenovo Chromebook is a solid deal at around $400.
 In fact, you can sometimes find it on sale for as little as $300, making it a great option for someone looking for a basic browser-based machine on a tight budget.

 If you’re looking for a budget laptop priced around $800, your best bet is the HP Pavilion Aero 13.
 For around $799 (or often less when on sale), you’ll get a Full HD screen with a 16:10 aspect ratio and surprisingly thin bezels, as well as a comfortable keyboard and spacious touchpad.
-Importantly, the Aero 13 provides relatively powerful components compared to others in this price range, with an AMD Ryzen 5000 series processor and Radeon graphics.
-Plus, it has a generous array of ports and enough battery life to last you the entire work day and then some.
+Importantly, the Aero 13 provides solid performance and relatively powerful components compared to others in this price range, with an AMD Ryzen 5000 series processor and Radeon graphics.
+Plus, this pick for best budget laptop has a generous array of ports and all-day battery life.

-For those who need their laptops to occasionally double as tablets, the Surface Pro series is a good option.
+For those who need their laptops to occasionally double as tablets, the Surface Pro series is our pick for the best 2-in-1 laptop.
 Compared to notebooks with rotating hinges, tablets with kickstands are often much slimmer and lighter.
 The Surface Pro 9 is Microsoft's latest 2-in-1 laptop model and if you've had your eye on a Surface for a while, just know to get the Intel version of this machine rather than the ARM model.
 In our testing, we found that the 5G ARM version of the Pro 9 was much slower than a flagship convertible should be and that's mostly due to the fact that lots of the Windows apps readily available on Intel's x86 hardware have to be emulated to work on Microsoft's custom ARM SoC.
 Considering you'll pay at least $1,000 for any Surface Pro 9 model, you might as well get a configuration that has as few limitations as possible.